Enter One of Our Giveaways

 There’s a reason San Francisco often appears on the list of most expensive cities in the nation.
 It’s because so many people want to be there.

-San Francisco has some of the world’s best chefs, city parks, sports teams, iconic views and landmarks, shopping districts, and waterfronts.
+San Francisco has some of the world’s best museums, chefs, city parks, sports teams, iconic views and landmarks, shopping districts, and waterfronts.
 It has a modern transportation system and old-school, world-famous cable cars.
 Plus, SF residents have a live-and-let-live attitude about quirky interests, alternative lifestyles and unabashed eccentricities.
 In other words, it’s just a fun city to be in.

 But a first, money-saving step for any visitor is to buy a San Francisco CityPASS ticket booklet.
 It includes a 7-day Muni and Cable Car Passport, as well as discounted, prepaid admission to the California Academy of Sciences, a Blue & Gold Fleet Bay Cruise, and a choice between Aquarium of the Bay or Monterey Bay Aquarium, and either the de Young and Legion of Honor Fine Arts Museums or the Exploratorium.
 You'll see the best attractions in San Francisco for a lot less.

 Having visited San Francisco on a regular basis for as long as I can recall, with each trip, I wrestle between seeking new experiences and going back to old favorites.
 With that, let’s have a drumroll of my top things to do (as of this writing).